Lightstreamer/Lightstreamer-example-Chat-adapter-SpringBoot/README.md

 with:<BR/>
 `var lsClient = new LightstreamerClient(protocolToUse+"//localhost:"+portToUse,"CHAT_REMOTE");`<BR/>
 (you don't need to reconfigure the Data Adapter name, as it is the same in both Adapter Sets).
-    - As the referred Adapter Set has changed, make sure that the front-end no longer shares the Engine with other demos.
-So a line like this:<BR/>
-`lsClient.connectionSharing.enableSharing("ChatDemoCommonConnection", "ATTACH", "CREATE");`<BR/>
-should become like this:<BR/>
-`lsClient.connectionSharing.enableSharing("RemoteChatDemoConnection", "ATTACH", "CREATE");`
     - Open a browser window and go to: [http://localhost:8080/ChatDemo](http://localhost:8080/ChatDemo)

 #### Add Encryption